 If you wish to discover the Spanish and Andalusian cultural and traditional heritage, Sevilla may be the ideal city for you.
 Here is an overview.

-Sevilla is known to be Andalusia's economic, political and cultural center.
+Sevilla or Seville is known to be Andalusia's economic, political and cultural centre.
 It is also the Sevilla province's capital city and Andalusia's major city, as well as one of Europe's main tourist and expat destinations.
 Every year, thousands of young professionals and students move there in order to benefit from its job and study opportunities and to discover its historical and cultural heritage.
 Hence the growth of its rental market.

 Given the different types of housing available in Sevilla, rent prices vary according to the different areas as well as comfort level.
 However, these are lower in Sevilla than in other major Spanish cities.